 The truth is, I didn’t just tell my boss one day that things weren’t working out and we’d have to part ways.
-I didn’t wave goodbye to my colleagues, have a leaving party and share cake and stories.
+I didn’t wave goodbye to my colleagues, have a leaving party, and share cake and stories.

-What is a Midnight Run?
+What is a Midnight Run Korea?

 A midnight run is a controversial term that most ESL Teachers in Korea are familiar with.
 It is essentially when a Teacher just packs up and leaves, seemingly disappearing in the middle of the night as if they’ve been snatched from their beds by the BFG.

 A midnight run is frowned upon by most ex-pats and ESL Teachers.
 Many believe that it adds to the already negative perception of western ex-pats that many Koreans possess.

 By all means, the decision to do a midnight run is not something that should be taken lightly.
 However, sometimes it can feel as though it is your only way out of a bad situation.

 Why did I do a midnight run from Korea?

 I’ve already written a (somewhat rambled) article about my hellish experience at Lykeion Language Forum in Korea.
 So I won’t repeat the reasons as to why I felt that a midnight run was the only option for me in so much detail.

 However in summary: I discovered many illegalities within my contract, and foreign teachers were treated incredibly poorly by the Hagwon administration.
 When a colleague had to leave because his father died, the Hagwon made things extremely difficult for him and made all kinds of false and illegal deductions from his paycheck leaving him with nothing.

 I realised that I was not correctly documented in South Korea and my employer did not provide me with the health insurance that was legally required.
 Overtime was often not paid, and the Korean administration would control, micromanage and watch over foreign employees to a creepy degree.